 Other Types of Flat Feet

-Besides rigid flat feet, there are other types of flat feet.
-Some are quite different from the flexible type that I had.
+Besides rigid flat feet, there are several other types of flat feet.

 A fairly common one is fallen arches or acquired adult flatfoot.
 This is when a flat foot develops in a person who previously had normal arches.
 It’s thought that at least some of these cases are simply a progression of a very mild form of flexible flat feet.

 - conditions that cause spasticity or contracture of the heel cord (e.g. cerebral palsy) or other neurological conditions,